The Floor (American game show): Format

-The first contestant to run out of time is eliminated from the game (if the category is completed with all images or clues identified within time, the player with more time left wins the duel) and gives up all of their territory to the winner, who inherits the challenger's category or keeps their own (if the challenger).
+The first contestant to run out of time is eliminated from the game (if the category is completed with all images or clues identified within time, the contestant with more time left wins the duel) and gives up all of their territory to the winner, who inherits the challenger's category or keeps their own (if the challenger).
 The winner may then either challenge another opponent or return to the grid; in the latter case, a new contestant is selected as a challenger at random from those who have not yet played a duel.
-This rule is a change from the original Dutch format, and was instituted to prevent players from reaching the final duel without having already faced an opponent.
+This rule is a change from the original Dutch format, and instituted to prevent contestants from reaching the final duel without having already faced an opponent.
 Once all the remaining contestants have played a duel at least once, everyone becomes eligible for selection as a challenger.
 When only two contestants remain, the one controlling more territory (in season 1) decides which category is played.
 The other category remains unplayed.
 Beginning with season 2, the final duel is played as a best-of-three, with the first contestant to win two rounds declared the champion.
 Each remaining category is used for one of the first two rounds only.
-The contestant in control only selects which of the two known remaining categories will be played first (they will be the challenger in the first round, while their opponent is the challenger in the second round).
+The contestant in control only selects which of the two known remaining categories will be played first (they will be the challenger in the first round, while the winner of the first round is the challenger in the second).
 If a third round is necessary, it will be played with a mystery category.
-The player who goes first will be decided randomly in the tiebreaker round.
+The contestant who goes first will be decided randomly in the tiebreaker round.

 At the end of each episode, apart from the final episode, the contestant holding the most territory wins $20,000 (increased to $40,000 in season 4 for the first episode only).
 In the event of a tie, the leaders share the money equally.
-The last contestant standing at the end of the final episode of the season (episode 10 in season 1 (Note: In season 1, the final night was 2 combined episodes, and the winner of the penultimate episode was awarded $20,000, but it went unaired.) and episode 12 in season 2 onward) takes over the entire floor and wins the grand prize of $250,000.
-The overall prize pot is $430,000 in season 1 and $470,000 in season 2 and 3.
+The last contestant standing at the end of the final episode of the season (2 hours in season 1, 4 and 5 (Note: In season 1, the final night featured two combined episodes, and the winner of the penultimate episode won $20,000, but it went unaired.) and one hour in seasons 2 and 3 (Note: In season 4, the final night featured two combined episodes, and the winner of the penultimate episode did not win $20,000.
+In season 5, the winner of the penultimate episode won $20,000.)) takes over the entire floor and wins the grand prize of $250,000.
+The overall prize pot is $430,000 in season 1, $470,000 in seasons 2, 3 and 5 and $480,000 in season 4.